canzarlab/Specter/README.md

 Specter is independent of operating systems because it is written in Matlab.
 Basic requirement for running Specter includes MATLAB and the Statistics and Machine Learning Toolbox.

 This Package has been tested using MATLAB 2018a on Linux.
+Feel free to contact us if you want to run Specter on your data via e-mail do@genzentrum.lmu.de.

 Usage